ENCCS/gpu-programming/content/8-multiple_gpu.rst

 Exercises
 ---------

 We consider an MPI fortran code that solves a 2D-Laplace equation, and which is partially accelerated.
-The focus of the exercises is to complete the acceleration using either OpenACC or OpenMP API by following these steps:
+The focus of the exercises is to complete the acceleration using either OpenACC or OpenMP API by following these steps.
+The exercises can be accessed `here <examples/exercise_multipleGPU>`_.

 **Exercise I: Set a GPU device**